SwintDev/Config-Neovim/README.md

 ### Introduction

 This repository contains my Neovim configuration files, based on Lua, and using `lazy.nvim` as a plugin manager.
-Each file in the `config` directory corresponds to the configuration of a plugin or set of functionalities in Neovim.
+Each file in the `plugins` directory corresponds to the configuration of a plugin or set of functionalities in Neovim.

 ## Screenshots